RRC-ACE-Outreach/TechCamp/TechCamp - Advanced Web Development/README.md

     1. Name the session "AdvWD"
     2. Scroll down to the "Stack" option and select "HTML/CSS/JS"
     3. Click the "Create" button at the bottom
+    4. Click "Run Container"
+4. With your container running, now we have a couple things to finish before you're ready to start your session.
+    1.